Whether you struggle with choosing a road bike type or you want to learn more about road bikes in general, you are in

 Endurance Road Bikes

 Endurance road bikes are the best road bikes for beginners.
 Their geometry allows you to sit in a more upright position that doesn’t put as much pressure on your intimate parts and hands.
 They are more comfortable than performance or aero road bikes and ideal for people with limited flexibility.

 On the other hand, a more upright position is less aerodynamic and slower.
 But, it doesn’t mean you can’t use endurance road bikes for racing.
-I met plenty of amateur road cyclists in hobby races who prefer comfort over speed.
+I met many amateur road cyclists in hobby races who prefer comfort over speed.

 According to The Pros Closet, endurance road bikes should fit at least 28mm tires.
 These tires will provide you with extra comfort, and you will also be able to ride on paved roads and tarmac or light gravel.